 - Turf management and maintenance program at the Rawls Course (Texas Tech's European designed, 18-hole championship golf course)

 Personalized instruction and attention to students is our standard.
-Our 14-to-1 student to teacher ratio, plus the College's "open-door policy" makes faculty members easily accessible.
-We offer an “Ag Pals Program,” which provides mentors for entering freshmen, in addition to providing ample opportunity to get out-of-the-classroom experience while still pursuing your education.
+Our 14-to-1 student to teacher ratio, plus the college's open-door policy makes faculty members easily accessible.
 You can intern in the agricultural industry, or with state and federal agencies.
-CASNR students can also participate in an internship with a state or federal legislator through the CASNR Government Internship Program.
-Meanwhile, CASNR is home to numerous national and international collegiate championship teams.
+Davis College students can also participate in an internship with a state or federal legislator through the Davis College Government Internship Program.
+Meanwhile, Davis College is home to numerous national and international collegiate championship teams.

 Total Research Funding: